75th Anniversary of End of WWII Is Mostly Virtual Amid Virus

 Four years later, after massive losses on both sides that included the dropping of atomic bombs on Hiroshima and Nagasaki, the Japanese indicated they would surrender on Aug.
 15, then met with Allied forces aboard the Missouri on Sept.
 2 to sign the Instrument of Surrender.

 “The jubilation of the country was convulsive," Martinez said.
 “Pictures that you see in Manhattan, pictures here in Honolulu, which had an incredible celebration of peace.
-Young men and young women knowing they would not be risking their lives out there in that war. … And the euphoria here went on for days.”
+Young men and young women knowing they would not be risking their lives out there in that war.”